General overview

 There are a number of tests to determine if a person is a qualified person for head of household status, please contact us for further details.

-• Unless qualified for a head of household status, a married US person is required to file a separate tax return from their spouse if the spouse is a so-called nonresident alien, that in normal language means a foreigner.
+• Unless qualified for a head of household status, a married U.S. person is required to file a separate tax return from their spouse if the spouse is a non-U.S. person.

-• A US person is considered unmarried for purpose of qualifying for head of household filing status, if he/she is married to a foreigner
+• A U.S. person is considered unmarried for purpose of qualifying for head of household filing status, if he/she is married to a non-U.S. person.

-• If a US person has a child who meets multiple requirements for a qualifying child for head of household status, the US person may be able to file as a head of household even if the child has no US social security number or ITIN (individual taxpayer identification number).
+• If a U.S. person has a child who meets requirements for a qualifying child for head of household status, the U.S. person may be able to file as a head of household even if the child has no U.S. social security number or ITIN (individual taxpayer identification number).
 Currently, a tax return with a qualified child without SSN or ITIN cannot be e-filed and must be paper filed.

 Swiss 2nd pillar pension

-In Switzerland, participation in the occupational pension scheme, the so-called 2nd pillar pension, is mandatory if an annual gross income of an employed person is a bit higher than 20,000 Swiss francs.
+In Switzerland, participation in the occupational pension scheme, the so-called 2nd pillar pension, is mandatory if an annual gross income of an employed person is at least 22,050 Swiss francs in 2024, and at least CHF 22,680 in 2025.
 2nd pillar plans are funded by both employees and employers.

-From the US tax perspective, Swiss 2nd pillar pension plans are non qualified pension plans, that means they don’t get a preferential tax treatment as occupational pension plans in the US, such as 401(k).
-For American citizens working in Switzerland, practically it means that their own contributions to the 2nd pillar pension are not deductible from wages, and employer’s contributions to both savings and risk part of the pension insurance are included in taxable income yearly.
-Income earned in the plan is also mainly included in US taxable income.
+From the U.S. tax perspective, Swiss 2nd pillar pension plans are non qualified pension plans, that means they don’t get the same preferential tax treatment as occupational pension plans in the U.S., such as 401(k).
+For American citizens working in Switzerland, practically it means that their own contributions to the 2nd pillar pension are not deductible from wages, and employer’s contributions to both savings and risk part of the pension insurance are included in taxable income.
+Income earned in the pension plan may also have to be included in U.S. taxable income.

-Treatment of the 2nd pillar items under the Swiss tax law is quite different.
+Treatment of 2nd pillar pension under the Swiss tax law is quite different.
 Taxable wages are reduced by employee’s contributions, and neither employer’s contributions, nor income accumulated in the plan, are taxable to an employee during the active working years.
-Such a disparity in taxation of contributions and earnings in the plan may come at a considerable tax cost to an American participant in the 2nd pillar pension.
-The good news here is that the tax money is not lost – all the 2nd pillar related income taxed on annual returns builds up a basis in the pension plan that will not be taxable in the US when pension distributions start.
-If the 2nd pillar pension capital is distributed out as a lump-sum payment, only part of the distribution in excess of basis is taxable on the US tax return.
+Such a disparity in taxation of contributions and earnings in pension plan by Switzerland and the United States may come at a considerable tax cost to an American participant in the 2nd pillar pension.
+The good news here is that the money paid as US tax on the 2nd pillar related income is not lost – all the 2nd pillar related income taxed on annual US tax returns build up a basis in the pension plan that will not be taxable in the U.S. when pension distributions start.
+If the 2nd pillar is distributed out as a lump-sum payment, only part of the distribution in excess of basis is taxable on the U.S. tax return.

-Treatment of contributions to, and distributions from foreign pension plans under the US tax law differs from country to country and is affected by income tax treaties in place between the US and a foreign country.
+Treatment of contributions to, and distributions from foreign pension plans under the U.S. tax law differs from country to country and may be affected by income tax treaties in place between the U.S. and a foreign country.
 Contact us if you have questions about your pension plan.

 Swiss 3rd pillar pension

-The last component of the Swiss pension system is the private retirement savings, or 3rd pillar accounts.
+Another component of the Swiss pension system is the private retirement accounts, or 3rd pillar accounts.
+These are similar to the U.S. IRAs.

-They can come in a variety of forms such as a simple savings account, an investment account, or a life insurance policy.
-On the Swiss side, these accounts offer tax savings and income deferral, just like the IRA accounts in the US do.
+3rd pillar retirement plans come in a variety of forms such as a simple savings account, an investment account, or a life insurance policy.
+On the Swiss side, these accounts offer current tax savings, just like the IRA accounts in the U.S. do.
 Contributions to the 3rd pillar retirement plans are deductible in determining Swiss tax income.

 What can we do for you?